CodeSpaceHQ/AppliedAlgorithms/Guide/Greedy/Stable Marriage/README.md

 Given _n_ men and _n_ women, where each person has ranked all members of the opposite sex in order of preference, marry the men and the women together such that there are no two people of opposite sex who would both rather have each other than their current partners.
 When there are no such pairs of people, the set of marriages is deemed stable.

 _From Wikipedia:_
-Stable marriage problem (also stable matching problem or SMP) is the problem of finding a stable matching between two equally sized sets of elements given an ordering of preferences for each element.
+>Stable marriage problem (also stable matching problem or SMP) is the problem of finding a stable matching between two equally sized sets of elements given an ordering of preferences for each element.
 A matching is a mapping from the elements of one set to the elements of the other set.
 A matching is not stable if:

-- There is an element A of the first matched set which prefers some given element B of the second matched set over the element to which A is already matched, and
+>- There is an element A of the first matched set which prefers some given element B of the second matched set over the element to which A is already matched, and

-- B also prefers A over the element to which B is already matched.
+>- B also prefers A over the element to which B is already matched.

-i.e. a _matching_ is stable when there is no match **(A,B) and (C,D)**  where **A** prefers **D** and **D** prefers **A** or any other combination where both **A** and **B** would be individually better off than they are with the element they are currently matched with.
+i.e. a _matching_ is stable when there is no match _(A,B)_ and _(C,D)_  where _A_ prefers _D_ and _D_ prefers _A_ or any other combination where both _A_ and _B_ would be individually better off than they are with the element they are currently matched with.

 ### Input Format
-- The first line is a set of key-value pairs of n men (k, v) where k is an integer greater than zero and v is a list of integers greater than zero of size n.
+- The first line is a set of key-value pairs of n men _(k, v)_ where _k_ is an integer greater than zero and _v_ is a list of integers greater than zero of size n.
-- The second line is a set of key-value pairs of n women (k, v) where k is an integer greater than zero and v is a list of integers greater than zero of size n.
+- The second line is a set of key-value pairs of n women _(k, v)_ where _k_ is an integer greater than zero and _v_ is a list of integers greater than zero of size n.

 ### Constraints
 - Set of men and set of women must be equal in size.